Kevmate/Jormungandr-for-Newbs/docs/jormungandr_node_setup_guide.md

 # Always check the logs when starting a node to make sure it started without error
 logs

-# A listing of all the commands with a brief description
-commands
 ```

 ## Monitor the node